 A genetic evaluation helps determine if the condition is isolated or is part of another syndrome or condition.
 There are more than 150 medically distinct, inherited syndromes in which ED is present, which affect the skin, sweat glands, hair, nails and teeth in different ways.
 The most common form of ED is called X-linked ectodermal dysplasia.
 Boys with X-linked ED usually have several missing teeth and conical-shaped front teeth.
 Girls with X-linked ED have milder and more variable symptoms, but they may also have missing and abnormally-shaped teeth.

-Because there are so many different forms of this disorder, a special ectodermal dysplasia clinic is held at UCSF's Center for Craniofacial Anomalies several times a year.
+Because there are so many different forms of this disorder, a special ectodermal dysplasia clinic is held at UCSF's Craniofacial Center several times a year.
 This clinic includes our regular team of specialists plus a dermatologist and a prosthodontist.

 This group of experts considers the special needs of each patient as they develop a treatment plan.
 Treatment may include dentures or implants, special treatment for hair, nails and skin, or lifestyle adjustments to maximize comfort and health.